All About Schools with Riding Programs

 Chatham Hall School, Chatham, Virginia

 I personally always thought that the Litchfield Hills in Connecticut are as beautiful a place as one could ever want to be in.
-That is, until I visited the gently rolling hills of Virginia's horse country in the middle and western parts of the state.
-You get the views and a traditional riding program and then some at Chatham Hall School.
+That is until I visited the gently rolling hills of Virginia's horse country in the middle and western parts of the state.
+You get the views, a traditional riding program, and some at Chatham Hall School.

 In the school's own words: